 Survey design and dissemination

 To benchmark the status of pharmacy-mediated substitution of biosimilars on a global scale, we undertook an internal survey of Pfizer regulatory and corporate affairs colleagues around the world.
-A questionnaire was sent on 2 March 2017 to internal Pfizer distribution lists of 545 Pfizer colleagues which included regulatory colleagues responsible for Europe, Asia-Pacific, Latin America, and Africa and the Middle East.
+A questionnaire was sent on 2 March 2017 to internal Pfizer distribution lists of 545 Pfizer colleagues which included regulatory colleagues responsible for Europe, Asia-Pacific, Latin America, Africa and the Middle East and North America.

 The questionnaire asked three questions: